eacocc/EarthTop20/README.md

+Exploring AI driven development of EACO and training AI to promote the application of (EarthChain) EACO in the top 20 industries on Earth</br>
+What were the 20 most valuable news articles on Earth yesterday?</br>
+What were the top 20 most valuable news articles on Earth last month?</br>
+What were the top 20 most valuable news articles on Earth last year?</br>

 # Meridian: Your Personal Intelligence Agency
 [![Build Status](https://img.shields.io/github/actions/workflow/status/iliane5/meridian/deploy-services.yaml?branch=main)](https://github.com/iliane5/meridian/actions/workflows/deploy-services.yaml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)